Emily Fox: Senior national team

 Fox received her first call-up to the senior national team in November 2018 for a set of friendlies in Europe.
 She earned her first cap on November 8, 2018, when she got the start at right back against Portugal.
 Fox was also in the starting lineup five days later against Scotland.

 Fox was originally only named as a practice player for the USWNT training camp ahead of the 2019 SheBelieves Cup, but after Danielle Colaprico had to withdraw from the squad due to injury, Fox was added to the roster.

 On February 3, 2022, Fox was named to the 2022 SheBelieves Cup roster for the tournament.
 The tournament included the United States, Iceland, New Zealand, and Czech Republic as participating squads.
 Fox started in all three matches for the United States.
 The U.S. would go on to win their 5th title after a draw in their first game.

 Fox was named to the roster for the 2023 SheBelieves Cup and was the only player to play three full ninety minute games, 270 minutes overall, as the USWNT won the tournament for the fourth consecutive year, and sixth time overall.
 In the following national team camp for a set of friendlies against Ireland, Fox scored her first goal for the senior national team on April 8, 2023, which finished as a 2–0 victory.
 On June 21, 2023, Fox was named to the USWNT roster for the 2023 FIFA Women's World Cup in Australia and New Zealand.
 Fox started in all four matches and played all but 8 minutes, and was part of a defense that allowed just two shots on goal and one goal all tournament before the USWNT were ultimately eliminated on penalties by Sweden after a scoreless 0–0 draw in the Round of 16.

 On April 9, 2024, Fox converted her first professional penalty in a shootout against Canada, to help win the 2024 SheBelieves Cup for the USWNT.
 After the match ended as a 2–2 draw, Fox converted the final penalty to finish the shootout at 5–4, and win the title for the seventh time.
 Fox was selected to the 18-player roster for the 2024 Summer Olympics in France and earned her fiftieth cap in a friendly against Mexico ahead of the Olympics on July 13, 2024.
 She started in all six matches during the Olympic tournament, including the gold medal match against Brazil, which the United States won 1–0 on a goal from Mallory Swanson.

 On February 11, 2025, Fox was named to the 2025 SheBelieves Cup roster under manager Emma Hayes.
-Fox would feature in all three matches for the United States against Columbia, Australia, and Japan.
+Fox would feature in all three matches for the United States against Colombia, Australia, and Japan.
 The United States would lose to Japan to end their streak of SheBelieves Cup wins by finishing in 2nd place.